Logical Reasoning Test

 You have to check the authenticity of each statement.

-1. All red cabbages weren’t big.
-We know that 60% of cabbages picked were red and only 50% were big, therefore, there is an overlap (60% + 50% = 110% > 100%).
-The statement must be false, so this is the correct answer.
-There’s no real need to check the rest of the statements, but we’ve provided an explanation in any case.
+1. All red cabbages weren’t big: We know that 60% of cabbages picked were red and only 50% were big.
+Therefore, there is an overlap (60% + 50% = 110% > 100%).
+The statement must be false, so we can assume that this is the correct answer.
+But let's check the rest of the statements in any case.

-3. There were no cabbages that were both green and big.
-We know that 10% of cabbages were green and 50% were big, so there may not be an overlap between the two (10% + 50% = 60% < 100%).
-The statement can’t be ruled out.
+3. There were no cabbages that were both green and big: We know that 10% of the cabbages were green and 50% were big, so there may not be an overlap between the two (10% + 50% = 60% < 100%).
+This statement can be ruled out, as it may or may not be false.
+We're only looking for a statement that must be false.

 The answer is 'All red cabbages weren’t big'.